Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \paragraph{CQED: Domain-aware term selection for biomedical search}

 \textbf{CQED}~\cite{Khader2023LearningTR} targets scholarly biomedical search by combining general BERT with UMLS-BERT and lightweight preprocessing.
 Named entities in $q$ are first identified and protected to avoid drift.
 A masking module creates masked variants of $q$ to elicit semantically close substitutes.
 Each mask is filled by both encoders to form a candidate pool $C=\{t\}$ that mixes general and domain-specific vocabulary.
 A pairwise learning-to-rank model then scores $t\in C$ by the improvement it brings when appended to $q$; multi-head attention fuses signals from the two encoders before a final scoring layer.
-The expanded query $q^{+}=q\cup\text{Top-}k(C)$ is used for retrieval.
+The final query appends the top-$k$ selected terms from $C$ to $q$ and uses the expanded input for retrieval.
 By anchoring term proposals in biomedical knowledge while keeping a general encoder in the loop, CQED reduces off-domain expansions and has reported strong gains on TREC-COVID.

 \paragraph{PQEWC: Personalizing term choices from a user’s history}